com-vitthalmirji/toon4s/README.md

 - Accuracy: prompt‑ and data‑dependent.
 Community reports: JSON ≈ 70%, TOON ≈ 65% on some tasks.
 Measure on your prompts before switching.
 - Throughput: toon4s encode throughput is on par with JToon on small/mid shapes (JMH quick: ~200 ops/ms).
 Decoding is implemented and fast in toon4s (tabular ~1k ops/ms).
 If/when JToon adds decoding, compare like‑for‑like.
 - Scala ergonomics: typed derivation (3.x), typeclasses (2.13), sealed ADTs, VectorMap ordering, streaming visitors, zero‑dep core.
-- Guidance: use toon (TS) for Node stacks, JToon for Java codebases, toon4s for Scala.
+- Guidance: use toon (TS) for Node stacks, JToon for Java codebases, toon4s for JVM.
 Token savings are equivalent; choose by ecosystem fit.

 <img src="docs/images/toon4s-compare.svg" alt="Comparison: toon vs JToon vs toon4s" width="820" />